Exploring haunted locations in Pa: Battlefield Farmhouse in Gettysburg

 The farmhouse is now used for ghost hunting.
 The first floor of the farmhouse, where the surgery room was located, is said to be the most active location.

-“The doors open and close by themselves," said Patrick.
+“The doors open and close by themselves," Patrick said.
 "We can hear footsteps, sometimes, above us on different floors, when we’re under them.
 We’ve heard disembodied voices, people asking for help, saying they’re lost, stuck.
-People asking for water, which is things that people would probably be saying back."
+People asking for water."

 It is said the farmhouse is mainly haunted by the spirits of soldiers who died in the battle.

-“Primarily we’ll contact soldiers, as so many passed away in town, but from time to time we will get civilian spirits," said Patrick.
+“Primarily we’ll contact soldiers, as so many passed away in town, but from time to time we will get civilian spirits," Patrick said.

 They’re able to communicate with spirits through gadgets used in ghost tracking.